Carrot, Sweet Potato, + Ginger Soup

 Instructions

-2. Add the sweet potatoes, carrots, broth, and half of the ginger to pot.
-The veggies should be submerged - if they aren't, add a little more broth to cover.
-Season generously with several big pinches of kosher salt, bring to a boil, and then simmer, covered with lid, for about 25 minutes, or just until the veggies are fork-tender.
+2. Season generously with several big pinches of kosher salt, bring to a boil, and then simmer, covered with lid, for about 25 minutes, or just until the veggies are fork-tender.

-3. When sweet potatoes and carrots are cooked through, add the remaining ginger, turmeric, lime juice, and cilantro to the pot, and give everything a big stir to combine.
-Blend everything in a blender or with an immersion blender until smooth.
-Transfer back into dutch oven to keep warm until serving.
-Taste and adjust to add more salt and lime if needed.
+1. When sweet potatoes and carrots are cooked through, add the remaining ginger, turmeric, lime juice, and cilantro to the pot, and give everything a big stir to combine.
+If you are worried about turmeric staining your blender, add it to the pot after blending if preferred.

-4. Serve while warm.
+1. Serve while warm.
 Top individual bowls with more chopped cilantro, freshly squeezed lime juice and crushed red chili flakes.

 Let's riff